Generally available: Immutable storage for Azure Data Lake Storage

 Published date: 20 September, 2022

 Immutable storage for Azure Data Lake Storage is now generally available.
 Immutable storage provides the capability to store data in a write once, read many (WORM) state.
-Once data is written, the data becomes non-erasable and non-modifiable and you can set a retention period so that files can't be deleted until after that period has elapsed.
-Additionally, legal holds can be placed on data to make that data non-erasable and non-modifiable until the hold is removed.
+Once data is written, the data becomes non-erasable and non-modifiable and you can set a retention period so that files can’t be deleted until after that period has elapsed.
+Additionally, legal holds can be placed on data to make that data non-erasable and non-modifiable until the hold has been removed.

 This release includes the new “allow append writes for block and append blobs” flag, which allows users to set up immutable policies for block and append blobs to keep already written data in a WORM state and continue to add new data.

 If you are using NFS 3.0 protocol or SFTP support on an account, immutable storage is not supported.

 Immutable storage will be available in all public regions.
 To learn more, please read the documentation on immutable storage.

 Immutable storage policies and legal holds are free of charge.
 Storage usage and transactions will be billed as normal.
 To learn more about pricing, visit the Azure Data Lake Storage pricing page.